Collinjia/Multiclassification-Alzheimer-Detection/README.md

 # ADDI Alzheimer's Detection Challenge
 This repository includes the approach and notebook for ADDI Alzheimer's Detection Challenge hosted by ADDI and AIcrowd.
+Since the data is private and confidential, this repository only provides methods and approaches for the one who want to participate any similar machine learning contests.

 🕵️ **Introduction**